Displayed below is a list of Frequently Asked Questions (FAQs). Click on the “>” icon associated with each question to view the answer.

 Repayment is facilitated through the County property tax assessment process.
 A voluntary assessment (similar to a sewer district assessment) is placed on the building owner’s property tax bill.
 The assessment is repaid over the financing term (up to 20 years) and the annual energy cost savings will, in most cases, exceed the annual assessment payment.
 As a result such projects are typically cash flow positive in the first year.
 Because the C-PACE assessment obligation runs with the property, the assessment automatically transfers to the next owner when the property is sold.

-Commercial, industrial, agricultural, non-profit and multifamily (with 5 or more units) properties are eligible to participate in the Colorado C-PACE program.
+Commercial, industrial, agricultural, non-profit and multifamily (with five or more units) properties are eligible to participate in the Colorado C-PACE program.
 Colorado C-PACE financing is only available for buildings that are located in a county that has opted to participate in the program.

 In order to become eligible, C.R.S.
 32-20-105(c) requires the Board of County Commissioners to adopt a resolution authorizing Colorado’s New Energy Improvement District (NEID) to conduct the Colorado C-PACE program within that county.
 In addition, the resolution must authorize the county to enter into the NEID-County Participation Agreement with the District.
 Once the county and the District sign that agreement, that county will be part of the Colorado C-PACE program, and projects located within that county may be funded using Colorado C-PACE financing.